andirsun/nestjs-rest-api/README.md

 # TimugoBackend
-Timugo node js backend, using to serve mobile app and landing page app
+Used to serve every single app made by Timugo Inc